 - 15. The Nurse Manager/delegate will notify the Power of Attorney/Substitute Decision Maker. - 16.
 It is important to ask for any places they think the resident may have gone to ex. back home, a favorite park, to a family member's house etc. - 17.
 Call 911 and report the missing resident to the Police. - 18.
-At the time of Police contact, ensure that the Police have all of the pertinent information about the resident (i.e., a recent photograph, physical description, any unusual behaviour and clothing last seen wearing) to facilitate with the police search.
+At the time of Police contact, ensure that the Police have all of the pertinent information about the resident (i.e., a recent photograph, physical description, any unusual behavior and clothing last seen wearing) to facilitate the police search.
 A Missing Person Report is to be completed to facilitate the police search for the missing resident.
 A copy of this form can be obtained from the local police department. - 19.
 Ensure both the Director of Care and the Director of Client Care Services are informed by telephone call. - 20.
-Notify the Attending Physician.
+Notify the Attending Physician. - 21.
+Notify the Ministry of Long-Term Care by filing a Critical Incident during business hours or calling the after-hours number. - 22.
+The following will be documented by the Nurse Manager and Unit Nurse - Time and place resident was last seen and by whom. - Time resident was discovered missing.